GiancarloCroce/DCA_SARS-CoV-2/docs/index.md

 **Epistatic models predict mutable sites in SARS-CoV-2 proteins and epitopes**

-For each site of the SARS-CoV-2 Wuhan-Hu-1 proteome (Accession [NC_045512](https://www.genome.jp/dbget-bin/www_bget?refseq:NC_045512)) included in a [PFAM domain](http://pfam.xfam.org/), we introduce a  [Direct Coupling Analysis](https://en.wikipedia.org/wiki/Direct_coupling_analysis) **mutability score to predict mutable and constrained sites**.
+For each site of the SARS-CoV-2 Wuhan-Hu-1 proteome (Accession [NC_045512](https://www.genome.jp/dbget-bin/www_bget?refseq:NC_045512)) included in a [PFAM domain](http://pfam.xfam.org/), we introduce a  [Direct Coupling Analysis](https://en.wikipedia.org/wiki/Direct_coupling_analysis) (DCA) **mutability score to predict mutable and constrained sites**.

+Sites of the SARS-Cov-2 Wuhan-Hu-1 proteome with high *DCA-Mutability Score* are more likely to mutate.
 We validate our mutability predictions with the mutations observed in SARS-CoV-2 proteomes deposited in the [GISAID](https://www.gisaid.org/) database.

 Paper: [papername](link_to_paper).

+![](pipeline2.png)

 Run the Jupyter-notebook ```dca_sarscov2.ipynb``` on Google Colab at [this link](https://colab.research.google.com/github/GiancarloCroce/DCA_SARS-CoV-2/blob/main/dca_sarscov2.ipynb) to reproduce key results from the paper and guide the data analysis.
 Colab allows you to execute the Python code through your browser (no need to clone the GitHub repository on your local machine).

-![](pipeline2.png)
+The code for training sequence-based models to predict mutability scores is available at [https://github.com/juan-rodriguez-rivas/covmut](https://github.com/juan-rodriguez-rivas/covmut).

 The results of our analysis are also available in the ```./data ``` folder on the [Github page](https://github.com/GiancarloCroce/DCA_SARS-CoV-2/)